YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Warning signs around clinic structure matter before travel.
 If the clinic cannot explain who is responsible, who is licensed, who performs the key surgical steps, and how complications are handled, treat those as red flags of Turkish hair transplant clinics.

-International communication at Diamond Hair Clinic
+Communication support at Diamond Hair Clinic

 At Diamond Hair Clinic, the medical plan is not treated as a sales script.
 Dr. Mehmet Demircioglu reviews the donor area, the recipient area, the likely future hair loss pattern, and your expectations before accepting the case.
 International communication must support that medical decision, not replace it.